Different Types of Trigger Email Campaigns

 - Customer Personas- You must have an excellent idea about your target audience.
 You must segment your customers to design effective email campaigns for the individual emailing lists easily.

-- Customer Journey Tracking– Track the behaviour and understand the traits while analysing the customer data send more targeted emails.
+- Customer Journey Tracking– Track the behaviour and understand the traits while analyzing the customer data to send more targeted emails.

 - Reuse the Most Effective Emails– Go through previous emails and their content and figure out what worked earlier with different customers at different stages.
 You can then reuse them for your prospects and achieve better results.